JakeSchoermer/CSSE1000-Major-Project/FEATURE_IMPLEMENTATION.markdown

-#Comments File
+#Feature Implementation File
 #### This file is designed to help track the implementation of features on the project.
+Items marked with an X in each of the positions are considered to be completely implemented.

+***

 <table>
 	<thead>